 Redesign how these dropdown values are served and update the IKEA Jobs search to use a Brassring API instead of a custom IRW or NWP solution.

-Update all the dropdown values to be fetched from Brassring API.
+Update all the dropdown values to be fetched from Brassring Excel data.

-Change the display & order of the search criteria. ie Display the filter criteria of the search (candidate can always change the filter criteria) (Example from Benteler careerpage)
+Change the display & order of the search criteria. ie display the filter criteria of the search (candidate can always change the filter criteria) (Example from Benteler careerpage)

-Real time automatic synchronization of jobs and all search criteria (language, location, org unit, etc.) between ATS and new Job Search tool.
+Real time automatic synchronization of jobs and near time of all search criteria (language, location, org unit, etc.) between ATS and new Job Search tool.

 Possibility to limit search filter values depending on a previous filter selected (for example, when a country is selected, availability of values in other filters would be limited to options for that country)